Questions and answers about general social security benefit | News archive | KelaSkip to content

 The concept of a single benefit application model is included in Petteri Orpo’s Government Programme.
 The model enables Kela’s customers to apply for several benefits with a single application.

-Kela will introduce a combined application for housing allowance and unemployment benefits as the first phase of the adoption of the single application model.
+Kela will implement the single application model in stages by first introducing a combined application for general housing allowance and the unemployment-based general social security benefit.
 The goal of the combined application is to streamline customer service and to reduce the amount of effort needed to apply for benefits.
+The goal is to implement the combined application in spring 2026.

 Read more